Skip to main content

 Choose Your Modules

 Start simple.
-The power distribution module gives you smart control over up to 8 lights and accessories—every connected light becomes dimmable.
+Torrent gives you smart control over up to 8 lights and accessories—every connected light becomes dimmable.
 From there, add what makes sense for your setup:

 • GPS module for location tracking and movement alerts